kindofdev/hacker-news-aggregator/README.md

   - Request synchronously the top 30 stories in `/v0/topstories` (note: this service returns 500 stories and jobs, but we are only interested of stories)

   - For the first 30 items (stories or jobs) it triggers 30 requests `GetStory` containing the item ids into channel `ItemReqChan`.
-(As a spoiler, httpWorkers listen to this channel in order to get the item ids, then process the stories, and finally put the results into `StoryResChan`).
+(As a spoiler, httpCallers listen to this channel in order to get the item ids, then process the stories, and finally put the results into `StoryResChan`).

   - Keep a `storyIdsReserve` list with the rest (470).
 (More in next point)

-  - Listen to channel `StoryResChan` where `HttpWorker`s will publish the stories processed.
+  - Listen to channel `StoryResChan` where `HttpClient`s will publish the stories processed.
 Here, it iterates until collecting 30 processed stories, and finally returns the titles of the top stories.
 An interesting thing is that because the items ids previously triggered might be **jobs** we need to check whether the processed story is actually a story (**Maybe Story**).
 So in case of getting a non-story, we'll trigger a new request `GetStory` through `ItemReqChan` getting the itemId from `storyIdsReserve`.
 This way, we only request the necessary items, reducing traffic and processing.

   - Before returning the result to `Main`, we need to order the stories collected.
 For this, first thing we do in first step is to zip the itemIds received with indices [1..], and consequently attach the index in the request.